 OR WAIT null SECS

-What Smita Pillai, chief DEI officer, Regeneron, learned from two decades in DE&I roles.
+What Smita Pillai, global chief diversity, equity, and inclusion (DE&I) officer, Regeneron, learned from two decades in DE&I roles.

 When I got my first diversity leadership role in 2003, my goal was to shift the largely compliance-based view of DE&I to a more business-focused imperative.
 At the time, most leaders overseeing equity issues (and there weren’t many) were focused on making sure their companies didn’t run afoul of civil or human rights laws.